WindowsThings have become very easy lately. Start by installing msys2 from there : MSYS2.

 Well the basic commands to know for any architecture are :

 pacman -Ss name : search a package named name.
-For example if you search muparser which is needed by raine, you'll find at least these 2 files :
+For example if you search muparser which was needed by raine, you'll find at least these 2 files :

 The prefix is mingw-w64-i686 for 32 bits, mingw-w64-x86_64 for 64 bits.